fr0xk/Scripts/Markdown/dcf_rant.md

 - You are ignoring the fact that uncertainty is inherent in any projection of future cash flows.
 You are ignoring the fact that risk is not only measured by volatility or beta, but also by exposure to rare and extreme events.

 - You are using a single point estimate for your valuation instead of a range or a distribution.
-You are using a constant discount rate instead of a variable one that reflects changing market conditions.
-You are using a terminal value that assumes perpetual growth instead of a finite horizon or an exit multiple.
+You are using a constant discount rate instead of a variable one that reflects changing market conditions. **You are using a terminal value that assumes perpetual growth instead of a finite horizon or an exit multiple.** Terminal Value method is not a funny game and uninformed inexperienced investors should avoid it from a far

 - You are violating what Nassim Taleb calls the "Black Swan Principle": the idea that rare and extreme events have a disproportionate impact on history and markets.
 And you are violating what Benoit Mandelbrot calls the "Fractal Nature of Markets": the idea that markets exhibit patterns of variability across different scales of time and space.